AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md

 >[!TIP]
 >
->If you want to compare the difference in days between condition changes, you can use `Enhanced analytics`.
+>If you want to compare the difference in days between condition changes, you can use Enhanced analytics.
->To learn more about `Enhanced analytics`, see [Enhanced analytics overview](../../../enhanced-analytics/enhanced-analytics-overview.md).
+>To learn more about Enhanced analytics, see [Enhanced analytics overview](../../../enhanced-analytics/enhanced-analytics-overview.md).

 <ol> Click the Main Menu icon in the upper-right corner of Adobe Workfront, then click Reports.
  <li value="2"> <p>Click <span class="bold">New Report</span>, then select <span class="bold">Journal Entry</span>.</p> <p>  </p> <p>The report builder loads.</p> </li>